- University >

 -

-Energy transition using Gießen as an example – the Kommun:E and FlexQuartier projects
+Energy transition using the example of Giessen – the Kommun:E and FlexQuartier projects

-Matthias Funk, Technical Director, Stadtwerke Gießen AG - discussion
+Matthias Funk, Technical Director, Stadtwerke Giessen AG - discussion

-In his lecture, Matthias Funk presents the above-mentioned topics from the point of view of Stadtwerke Gießen (SWG) as a supplier.
-He goes into the strategy of the SWG and explains the energy concept being pursued.
-Using numerous practical examples, he shows what has already happened locally in terms of energy transition.
+In his presentation, Matthias Funk will present the above-mentioned topics from the perspective of Stadtwerke Giessen (SWG) as a utility company.
+He will discuss SWG's strategy and explain the energy concept it is pursuing.
+Using numerous practical examples, he will demonstrate what has already been done locally regarding the energy transition.

 In addition, Matthias Funk dares to look into the future and outlines what needs to happen from the point of view of a municipal utility in order to achieve the ambitious goals for 2035.